EMS-TU-Ilmenau/Flow/README.md

 When multiple outputs pull from the same source, which would change its data, data is not synchronized anymore.
 Imagine a node generating a random sample on each pull request.
 When multiple connected nodes pull from that noise-generator, the data is not synchronized.

+## Todo
+- Grouping to encapsulate multiple nodes
+- Making port type definitions and corresponding colors changeable from outside the package